rafael-santiago/googol/README.md

     you@somewhere:~/over/the/rainbow# _
 ```

 If you run the command above, a webserver at ``http://localhost:8080/googol`` will be created.
-Only yoy will be able to
+Only you will be able to
 access it.
 If you want to other people accessing it you must to pass the interface address:

 ```